Plumbing work

 It's really helpful for us to know the leak rate before we book you in for a Leak Detection.

-Step 6.
-Isolation testing
+6 Isolation testing

 If you want to know more about your leak, isolation testing can help you determine if it's on your internal or external pipework.

-For this, you’ll need to know the location of your internal stopcock and be comfortable with ‘isolating it’, (that’s what we call ‘turning it off!’).
-This will stop water from passing the isolation valve – it will cut off the water supply to the property.
+For this, you'll need to know the location of your internal stopcock and be comfortable with 'isolating it', (that's what we call 'turning it off!').

 If your meter carries on moving then you know your leak is before the internal stopcock, somewhere on your external supply.